brandon-rhodes/blog/texts/brandon/2018/sympy.md

 in my understanding of how SymPy works:

-1. I had somehow imagined that SymPy was secretly storing all the equations I was feeding it and would automatically use them later.
+1. I had somehow imagined that SymPy was secretly storing all the equations I was writing and would use them automatically later.
 2. I thought I could convince SymPy to eliminate intermediate symbols.
-3. And I thought each variable in my problem needed to be a SymPy symbol.
+3. I thought each variable in my problem needed to be a SymPy symbol.

 While working through these misunderstandings to a solution, I ran across two features that made SymPy’s results